Autostronomy/AutoProf/docs/parameters.rst

 **Description**

-Use a Lanczos interpolation for isophotes with semi-major axis less than this number times the PSF.
+Use image interpolation for isophotes with semi-major axis less than this number times the PSF HWHM.

 ap_iso_interpolate_window (int, default 3)
 ----------------------------------------------------------------------